dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 Core Developers should follows these steps when working on issues:

 1. **Create a topic branch** for the changes.
 Use the ticket number as the topic branch name.
 If there is no JIRA ticket, you should get/make one.
-1. **Develop and test your changes**.to make sure your changes are ok
+1. **Develop and test your changes** to make sure your changes are ok
-1. **Push your changes to origin** This makes your branch available for others to review.
+1. **Push your changes to origin** This makes your branch available for others to review
-1. **Get Feedback, if needed** If you need someone else to test, they can check out your branch.
+1. **[Optional] Get Feedback, if needed** If you need someone else to test, they can check out your branch.
+If the change is simple, you might just move directly to the pull request.
 1. **Create a Pull Request**.
 This is done via the github website.
 When you think your changes are ready, make a pull request for the merge into master.
 Though you could easily merge directly, this makes sure another developer knows about the change, and has reviewed it.
 1. **A Different Core developer merges changes** Your changes will be available in the nightly build.
 If the changes needed more work, that is coordinated on the pull request thread.

-Though it is tempting, core developers should not work off of their local master branch.
+Though it is tempting, core developers should not work off of their local master branch to develop new features.
 There are two reasons why this is a bad idea:

 1. You wont be able to easily work on multiple things without stashing
-1. When your pull request is merged into the target branch, the maintainer may decide to rebase your commits to avoid a merge commit, or to squash the commits into a single coherent commit.
+1. When your pull request is merged into the target branch, the person merging your pull request may decide to rebase your commits to avoid a merge commit, or to squash the commits into a single coherent commit.
 If your pull request was from your 'master' branch, you will encounter problems when merging the target branch back into your own 'master'.